nexus-AI26/nexus/README.md

 **nexus** is a deeply customizable, terminal-based AI coding assistant.
 It brings the power of agentic coding (like Cursor or Claude Code) directly into your command line, but with a philosophy of absolute freedom: you bring your own API keys, choose any model from any provider, and customize the UI to your liking.

-Built with React for the terminal (Ink) and designed for developers who live in their terminal.
+Built with React for the terminal and designed for developers who live in their terminal.

 ---